 Lake George has many beautiful areas for ice fishing as well as many good parking places which have easy access:

-Hearthstone Campground - The campground at Hearthstone has paved roads leading directly into the campground, and people typically drive down the beach and park their cars on the shoreline, close to the water.
-Many people fish just offshore for yellow perch here and then wander out onto the lake a little farther for lake trout.
+Hearthstone Campground - Hearthstone has paved roads leading directly into the campground, and people typically drive down the beach and park their cars on the shoreline, close to the water.
+Many fish just offshore for yellow perch here and then wander out onto the lake a little farther for lake trout.

 Million Dollar Beach – It is a great place to enjoy fishing.
 Motorized equipment is helpful.
 A stream runs into the lake that has landlocked salmon hanging around.
 The parking lot is vast, and access to the lake is easy.